twylie/virosearch/README.md

 You will need to supply a sample key file as input to the `virosearch varcallpe` command when running the variant calling portion of **ViroSearch**.
 This file associates multiple sequencing samples with reference genomes for alignment variant calling.
 The sample key should be a tab-delimited file with four columns: 1) sample id; 2) list of reference genomes (space-delimited field); 3) path to FASTQ R1 file; 4) path to FASTQ R2 file.

-An example sample key is provided as part of the TK tutorial:
+An example sample key is provided as part of [Example Data Processing](https://github.com/twylie/virosearch#example-data-processing):

 [example/pe_samples.tsv](example/pe_samples.tsv)